Money in Two Languages: How Bilingual Families Can Raise Financially Confident Kids

 Bilingual teens often serve as “language brokers,” translating financial concepts for parents — a phenomenon documented by researchers Dorner, Orellana, and Jimenez (2008).
 Far from being a burden, this role deepens their own understanding.
 Teach complex concepts in the child’s stronger language first, then introduce terminology in the second language — Cummins’ transfer principle in action.

 Every family carries financial wisdom in its cultural DNA.
-The trick is recognizing it and naming it for what it is: real financial education.
+The trick is recognizing it, naming it, and making it visible to your children.

 The concept of familismo — strong family financial interdependence — means children in many Hispanic households grow up seeing money as a shared, community resource rather than a strictly individual one.
 That is a strength, not a weakness.
 Tandas — rotating savings clubs — are a sophisticated, trust-based savings mechanism that predates most modern financial products.
 Alcancías (piggy banks) are culturally embedded in many Latin American homes, making saving feel familiar from the earliest years.

 Remittances offer another powerful teaching moment.
-The World Bank reports that US residents sent approximately $63 billion to Latin America in 2022.
+According to Mexico’s central bank (Banco de México), remittances to Mexico alone hit a record $67 billion in 2023 — and the World Bank estimates that the broader Latin America and Caribbean region received $156 billion that same year.
 For children in remittance-sending families, this is a lived lesson in international transfers, currency exchange, and budgeting across borders — real-world financial literacy no textbook can replicate.

 Francophone Traditions

 Research is only useful if it leads to action.
-Here are five things any bilingual family can begin doing immediately.
+Here are five things any bilingual family can put into practice this week.

 Connect Culture to Everyday Money Lessons